David A Roberts

 JSubleq

-The following terminal demonstrates the JavaScript interpreter running the provided demo program:
+This terminal demonstrates the JavaScript interpreter running the provided demo program.